tamrakareen/4_creating_mult_git_accounts/README.md

         PubkeyAcceptedAlgorithms +ssh-rsa

  Now go into your github and gitlab (or whatever accounts you are using) and copy your public ssh (not your private ssh which is much longer) into your account.
- Now test them out in the terminal: ssh -T Hostname (my host names were github and gitlab).
+ Now test them out in the terminal:

+        ssh -T Hostname

+ (my host names were github and gitlab).
 Your terminal should say you connected with your username.

-If it failed, try typing: ssh -Tvv Hostname.
+ If it failed, try typing:

+        ssh -Tvv Hostname

  It will give you more information on why it failed.

  Once you have all your accounts connected, move on to your .gitconfig files.
 To be Continued